Cholera Vaccine

 Your appointment may include:

-• review of your destination and route
+• review of your destination and travel style

-• advice on food and water precautions
+• detailed advice on food and water hygiene

-• recommendations for any other relevant travel vaccines or antimalarials
+• recommendations for any other relevant travel vaccines

 Side effects of the cholera vaccine

-Cholera vaccines are generally well tolerated.
 Possible side effects can include:

-• mild stomach upset
+• mild stomach upset or abdominal cramps

 • nausea